python/typing_extensions/doc/index.rst

       ``default=None`` is passed, and to :data:`NoDefault` if no value is passed.

-      Previously, passing ``None`` would result in :attr:`!__default__` being set to :py:class:`types.NoneType`, and passing no value for the parameter would result in :attr:`!__default__` being set to ``None``.
+      Previously, passing ``None`` would result in :attr:`!__default__` being set to :py:data:`types.NoneType`, and passing no value for the parameter would result in :attr:`!__default__` being set to ``None``.

    .. versionchanged:: 4.12.0